nova360-ai/nova360-full-version/readme.md

 ---

 ### 3. Set Up Git LFS
-If the repository uses **Git LFS**, initialize it in your local environment:
+The repository uses **Git LFS**, initialize it in your local environment:
 ```bash
 git lfs install
 ```